ikatanic/lcskpp/README.md

 # LCSk++

-This is repository for [Bioinformatics](http://www.fer.unizg.hr/predmet/bio) course project at University of Zagreb.

-It's a faster implementation of LCSk++ algorithm introduced in [1].
+This is a faster implementation of LCSk++ algorithm introduced in [1].

 ### How to use